Stories of romance in the East of England

 A scandalous affair

 The Hervey family of Ickworth, eccentric and scandalous perhaps, but never dull.
 The romantic history of Sir Thomas and Isabella Hervey became family legend, when Isabella’s father strongly opposed her marriage and kept the lovers apart for over 10 years.
-Then there was the Third Earl Bristol, who secretly married the notorious Elizabeth Chudleigh, whose bigamous marriage to the Duke of Kingston caused one of the most famous scandals of the 18th century.
+Then there was the 3rd Earl of Bristol, who secretly married the notorious Elizabeth Chudleigh, whose bigamous marriage to the Duke of Kingston caused one of the most famous scandals of the 18th century.

 Love tragically cut short